gjermundgaraba/bjaanes.github.io/xr.md

 It allows you to map out the important areas of your life and help you spend your time in those.

+For instance, you might have a hot spot bucket called Life.
+In it you could have a list of Hot Spots:
+* Mind
+* Body
+* Fun

+And you could have another hot spot bucket called Work.
+It would contain other things that are key to work.

 [Learn about Hot Spots](http://www.30daysofgettingresults.com/2011/10/day-5-hot-spots-map-out-whats-important.html)

 &nbsp;